 London is a huge city that is filled with landmarks, world-class museums, entertainment venues, and tourist attractions.
 So trying to see the best of London in a day is not an easy task, especially if you want to make the most out of your time, but also keep it enjoyable and fun.

 As you can imagine, there are millions of ways how you could spend a day in London.
-This is just one suggestion based on our personal experience.
-It includes some of the most important sights and must-see places that we think are worth your time the most if this is your first time in the city and you have less than 24 hours in London.
+This itinerary is based on our personal experience and multiple trips to London.

 TIP: As an absolute minimum, we recommend that you do a Thames Cruise, plus take a ride on the iconic London Eye and/or visit the viewing decks at The Shard.
 The views are amazing from both!
 And because you can get timed-entry tickets (or fast-track tickets at London Eye) it’s well worth it, even if your time in the city is limited.
 You will find more information about these and other landmarks further below.